Polyhedral Clinching Auctions with a Single Sample: Our Model

-However, it is well known that in the presence of budgets, no mechanism can achieve a constant approximation to the optimal SW accompanied by DSIC and IR for buyers (see, e.g., Lemma 2.2 in \citet{DL2014}).
+for an allocation $\mathcal A=(w,p,r)$.\footnote{The value $\sum_{i\in N}v_i x_i-\sum_{j\in M}\rho_j w(E_j)$ is also called \textit{gains-from-trade}, a commonly used efficiency objective.
+In general, providing theoretical guarantees for gains-from-trade is more challenging than for SW.} However, it is well known that in the presence of budgets, no mechanism can achieve a constant approximation to the optimal SW accompanied by DSIC and IR (see Lemma 2.2 in \citet{DL2014}).
 This impossibility theorem also holds in our setting, and thus an alternative goal of efficiency is needed.

-One possible goal is {\it Pareto optimality} (PO), which guarantees that no other allocation provides completely superior to the one obtained by the mechanism.
-PO has been considered as an important efficiency goal in budget-constrained auctions in one-sided markets (see e.g. \citep{DLN2012}).
-However, in the Bayesian setting of two-sided markets, PO accompanied by DSIC, IR, and BB cannot be achieved due to the impossibility theorem \citep{MS1983}.
-As we consider a more generalized setting than theirs in Section 4, PO cannot be achieved in this setting.
-In addition, because the approximation of PO is ambiguous, we use liquid welfare (LW) \citep{DL2014,ST2013} as the efficiency objective.

-LW is a payment-based efficiency objective that represents the total admissibility-to-pay.
-LW is obtained by modifying the term of buyers in SW, from the sum of the valuation of allocated goods to the sum of the minimum of their budgets (ability-to-pay) and the valuation of the allocated goods (willing-to-pay).
-In other words, for allocation $\mathcal A$, LW is defined by

-Note that this definition is the one that we extend for use in two-sided markets.
+Liquid welfare (LW) is a natural extension of SW and is a standard efficiency objective in budget-constrained auctions.
+LW is defined by

+which represents the total admissibility-to-pay.
+In one-sided markets, some mechanisms achieve a constant approximation to the optimal LW with DSIC and IR (e.g., \citep{DL2014}).
+However, a constant approximation to the optimal LW accompanied by DSIC, IR, and BB is impossible in two-sided markets without priors due to Theorem 1 of \citet{DFLLR2021}.\footnote{Their impossibility theorem applies to indivisible goods, and since their proof for randomized mechanisms also serves as a proof for divisible goods, it covers both divisible and indivisible goods.}

-As stated previously, regarding the best possible guarantees of the LW, even a constant approximation to the optimal LW accompanied by DSIC, IR, and BB is impossible, because of the impossibility theorem \citep{DFLLR2021}.
-Hence, we make the following assumptions on sellers' valuations, and propose a mechanism that achieves a constant approximation to the optimal LW while satisfying DSIC, IR, and BB: \begin{itemize} \item[-] Section 3: Sellers report their valuations truthfully. \item[-] Section 4: Sellers' valuations are drawn independently from probability distributions, and that the auctioneer only has access to a single sample from each seller's distribution. \end{itemize}
+To circumvent the above limitations, we assume specific prior information on sellers' valuations: \begin{itemize} \item In Sections 3 and 4, sellers are assumed to report their valuations truthfully. \item In Section 5, sellers' valuations are drawn independently from probability distributions and the auctioneer has access to only a single sample from each seller's distribution. \end{itemize}

+\rem{Pareto optimality (PO) has also been used as an efficiency objective in budget-constrained auctions.
+However, the impossibility theorem by \citet{MS1983} implies that PO cannot be achieved with DSIC, IR, and BB in our setting of Section 5.}